lernest/beesolver/README.md

 - If you select interactive mode, the words will be shown to you one at a time.
 Move to the next word by pressing `enter`.
 - Quit at any time using `CTRL-C`.
 - The words will be written to a file in the `output` directory when the program finishes running.
 The file pattern for output files is `guesses_MMDD_HHmm.txt`.
+- If 'validate' was selected, an additional file will be written called `validatedGuesses_MMDD_HHmm.txt`.
+- A summary row will be written to `./summary.csv`.

 ## About the word list